 Dr Aliénor Chauvenet

-- 2009-current: PhD student at the Institute of Zoology and Imperial College of London.
+- 2009-2012: PhD student at the Institute of Zoology and Imperial College of London.
 Supervised by Nathalie Pettorelli (IOZ), John Ewen (IOZ), Tim Blackburn (IOZ), Tim Coulson (Imperial College) and Doug Armstrong (Massey University).
 Funded by AXA Research Fund.

 - 2009: 5 month project on cheetah population dynamic modelling supervised by Nathalie Pettorelli (IOZ), Sarah Durant (IOZ) and Tim Coulson (Imperial College).